COOKING CLASSES / GOURMET TOURS IN CROATIA

 Cooking classes and gourmet experiences in Croatia are carefully tailored for sincere foodies.
 Each detail on these tours has been constantly checked and tasted by our team.
 Croatian cuisine is a weird mixture of all the nations that tried to conquer this unique piece of our planet.

 Try several olive oils in the mountain vineyard producing award winning wines and olive oil.
-You will be introduced into the history of olive oil production in Croatia, try 4 different olive oil styles (virgin, extra virgin, varietal and blend), taste several specialty oils (truffle, rosemary, sage…) followed by dinner in a vineyard…READ MORE
+You will be introduced into the history of olive oil production in Croatia, try 4 different olive oil styles (virgin, extra virgin, varietal and blend), taste several specialty oils (truffle, rosemary, sage…) followed by wine tasting in a vineyard…READ MORE

 Just like you will eat Turkey for Thanksgiving dinner in the USA, you will eat Pasticada on Christmas, weddings and special occasions in Dalmatia.
 This dish is the ultimate Dalmatian pleasure.
 In a region full of fresh seafood, signature dish is a slow cooked, marinated beef served with freshly made gnocchi and delicious red wines from the area.
 We will get you to pick the vegetables, cut the beef, simmer and cook it, get your hands in the dough…READ MORE